-Snyder signs law banning local wage, benefit ordinances in Michigan
+Snyder signs law banning local wage, benefit ordinances

 Lansing — Municipalities in Michigan will be prohibited from setting local minimum wages above the state rate and imposing new requirements on employers for sick time and other fringe benefits under a bill Gov. Rick Snyder signed into law Tuesday.